-For a property to be listed on the National Register, it must go through a nomination process.
+For a property to be listed on the National Register of Historic Places, it must go through a nomination process.
 This process requires a research and writing effort to determine the historic importance (significance) of the property.
-Benefits for listing a property on the National Register of Historic Places include the recognition that the property is significant to the Nation, the State or the community; consideration in planning for federal or federally assisted projects; eligibility for federal tax benefits (if undertaking an approved rehabilitation project and the property is income-generating); special consideration or relief in the application of access, building and safety codes; and qualification for federal assistance for historic preservation, when funds are available.
-Listing can also serve as leverage for the community when working with developers as listing publicly recognizes a significant community asset, can help owners made sound decisions on rehabilitation and maintenance projects by promoting the unique features of buildings, and can serve as a marketing tool for owners and businesses.
-Listing on the National Register DOES NOT place any restrictions on using or altering the property, as long as only private funds are involved.
+There are many benefits to listing a property to the National Register of Historic Places.
+Benefits include the recognition that the property is significant to the Nation, the State or the community; consideration in planning for federal or federally assisted projects; eligibility for federal tax benefits (if undertaking an approved rehabilitation project and the property is income-generating); special consideration or relief in the application of access, building and safety codes; and qualification for federal assistance for historic preservation (when funds are available).
+Listing can also serve as leverage for the community when working with developers as listing publicly recognizes a significant community asset.
+Listing can also help owners make sound decisions on rehabilitation and maintenance projects by promoting the unique features of buildings and can serve as a marketing tool for owners and businesses.
+Listing on the National Register DOES NOT place any restrictions on using or altering the property, as long as no federal funds or permits are involved.

-Table III-2 lists the National Register sites in Kingston.
+Table III-2 lists sites on the National Register of Historic Places in Kingston.

-Figure 2: Josiah Bartlett House
+Figure 15: Josiah Bartlett House

-'''

-Figure 3: Sanborn Seminary
+Figure 16: Sanborn Seminary

-'''

-National Register Entry Date of Location Date of Significance Construction Designation 1 Josiah Bartlett House 1774 156 Main Street 11/11/1971 Person: (U10-8) Politics & Government 2 Nichols Memorial Library 1898 169 Main Street 1/28/1981 Architecture/Engineering: (U10-31) Architecture 3 Sanborn Seminary 1883 178 Main Street 3/15/1984 Architecture/Engineering: (R34-17) Architecture 4 First Universalist Church 1879 151 Main Street 12/26/1979 Architecture/Engineering: (Church on the Plains) (U9-7) Art & Architecture
+National Register Entry Date of Location Date of Significance Construction Designation 1 Josiah Bartlett House 1774 156 Main Street 11/11/1971 Person: (U10-8) Politics and Government 2 Nichols Memorial Library 1898 169 Main Street 1/28/1981 Architecture/Engineering: (U10-31) Architecture 3 Sanborn Seminary 1883 178 Main Street 3/15/1984 Architecture/Engineering: (R34-17) Architecture 4 First Universalist Church 1879 151 Main Street 12/26/1979 Architecture/Engineering: (Church on the Plains) (U9-7) Art and Architecture